Welcome to today's edition of the Rush 24-7 podcast.

 They are going to have their health care subsidized.

-And it turns out That an effort in the House and the Senate to defund Obamacare is being undermined by Republican staffers who don't want to upset what they have achieved for themselves, along with Democrat staffers in terms of their Obamacare being subsidized.
+And it turns out that an effort in the House and the Senate to defund Obamacare is being undermined by Republican staffers who don't want to upset what they have achieved for themselves, along with Democrat staffers in terms of their Obamacare being subsidized.

-It really is a dwindling number, even though you look at the polling data.
+It really is a dwindling number.

 The number of people who support it is dwindling.